network-science-lab/infmax-simulator-icm-mln/README.md

 ### MODE 2: Evaluating seed selection methods with GT

-Another option for evaluating seed selection methods is to compare seed sets with ground truth from the dataset.
-To do so, first run `evaluate_gt` to obtain a complete ranking of actors sorted by their spreading potential score.
-These rankings can then be compared with each other (`scripts/analysis`).
+This mode compares seed sets with ground truth from the dataset.
+First, run `evaluate_gt` to obtain a complete ranking of actors sorted by their spreading potential score.
+These rankings can then be compared using the scripts in `scripts/analysis`.

-Here is an order of execution for evaluation scripts:
+An order of execution for evaluation scripts:

 ```bash
 scripts